 Taking our cue from Airbnb's recommendations, the five things we couldn't live without are probably our communication devices, books, music, travel and the people we love.

 Favourite book: Lawrence Durrell's The Alexandria Quartet.
 Favourite travel destination: Uzès, of course.

-As Airbnb hosts, we enjoy sharing our own passion for and knowledge of both Uzès & Copenhagen: expect to rent from people who take a keen interest in making sure you enjoy your stay and will like their favourite places as much as they do!
+As Airbnb hosts, we enjoy sharing our own passion for and knowledge of both Uzès & Copenhagen: expect to stay in the home of people who take a keen interest in making sure you enjoy your stay and will like their favourite places as much as they do!